eduardomoraes/eduardomoraes/README.md

 ### Hi my name is Eduardo 👋

-I'm an artificial intelligence post graduate student with a background in data analytics who love Data Science, Machine Learning, travelling, and like to pretend to play guitar.
+I'm an artificial intelligence post graduated from GeorgeBrown College in Toronto/CA with a background in data analytics who love Data Science, Machine Learning, travelling, and like to pretend to play guitar.

-- 🌱 I’m currently learning to create full-stack artificial intelligence solutions as a post graduate student at Georgebrown College, Toronto.
+- 🌱 I’m a recent graduate in full-stack artificial intelligence solutions as a post graduate student at Georgebrown College, Toronto.
+- ⚡I have been working for Scotiabank Canada as a part-time data scientist, helping them to apply AI techniques to mitigate customer claims globally.
 - 👯 I’m looking to join a company for advancing my career in AI, Machine Learning and Data Science.
 - 📫 Reach out to me on <a href="https://www.linkedin.com/in/eduardomoraes/">LinkedIn</a>, and let's chat!
 - 💬 You can ask me about anything about analytics in CPG industry, really, I have worked ten years on this industry